aye/market_insights/README.md

 ```
 python main.py
 ```
-Schedule Weekly Execution:
+Schedule Weekly Execution.
+Linux/macOS (Cron): Open your crontab (crontab -e) and add a line like:
 ```
-Linux/macOS (Cron): Open your crontab (crontab -e) and add a line like:

 Code snippet

 0 6 * * FRI python /path/to/your/market_radar/main.py